Great Eastern Highway Safety Upgrade

 It also includes new crossovers to tie into existing driveways for residential and business properties fronting Great Eastern Highway.
 Written notification will be provided to residents, before this work is undertaken.

-Intersection changes: Great Eastern Highway-Park and Hardey roads
+Intersection changes at Great Eastern Highway-Park and Hardey roads

-From May, changes will also come into effect at the intersection of Great Eastern Highway with Park and Hardey roads.
-Road users will only be able to turn left onto the highway from Park or Hardey and dedicated U-turn facilities will be provided approximately 260 m along the highway.
+Changes are being made at the intersection of Great Eastern Highway with Park and Hardey roads.
+From June, road users will only be able to turn left onto the highway from Park or Hardey roads and dedicated U-turn facilities will be provided approximately 260 m along the highway.

 See modified layout below